nolialsea/botcoin/README.md

 You may explore the map tile by tile, but also modify it('s description).
 Tiles can have stats like `goldRatio`, `monsterLevel`, `isDungeon`...

-### PvP/PvE events
-Zombies attack, general melee, arena, duels, you can go wild on this one

-### Guilds
-Find allies to mine with !
-Mining while being part of a guild makes everyone share a percentage of their mining gains with others.
-This allows a more regular income, and better progression of the less wealthier.
-Guilds also have the possibility to impose a tax on members, giving a percentage of the gold mined by every member to the guild.
-Taxes gold earned by the guild can only be used on guild upgrades (they still have to be defined).

 ### Web interface
 Access and manage your account from the web
 I don't like this idea so much, since this project is an IRC bot...